JimMerritt/Royal-Family/README.md

 # Royal-Family

-An open source table top games that requires only a normal deck of cards
+Two royal families race to destroy each other.
+An open source table top game that requires only a normal deck of cards

 #### Players: 2